Quick Start

 Customize an Action

-Click on the New action button to create a new action.
+To start, click on the New action button to create a new action.

-3. Add a parameter and call it color.
+3. Add a parameter and rename it.

-• Describe what the parameter does:
+• Describe how the parameter is useful to the action.

 4. Save the action.